 Well finally, after 5 years of dealing with my “condition” I possess the required strength and motivation to invest time in marketing my novelette, Two Little Girls.

 I hear that this is when the real work begins.
 After all, the words came pouring out of me and in less than two weeks I had written a book!

 It all started in 2010 with an unexpected visit to my home.
 I was living alone in the old family house.
 The youngest member of my family of 12, recently reduced within the last 4 years, by the passing of its three eldest members, my maternal aunt, my father and then my mother.
 Visiting today was the only remaining relative of my parents’ generation, a generation that thought it quite necessary to “come calling” on extended family.

-I remember that whenever he came to call, he brought something special with the bond that they shared.
+I remember that whenever he came to call, he brought something special with the bond that he shared with my parents.
 A world seemed to form around them built upon their recollections and bursts of laughter that would not be contained.
 They were almost childlike, one out-doing the other with what they remembered of the past, interjecting missing bits, to complete the moments they so completely enjoyed recalling.
 I loved seeing them in this way.
 I can think of nothing to provoke such abandonment of parental restraint as Simon’s visits.
 But today he’d come to visit with me.
 I was thrust into connecting with him as one adult to another.

 It was odd as we convened to Mother’s living room for a talk as I could not recall anything passing between us beyond a smile and possibly a brief admonishment for some mishap of mine that he could comment on, his contribution to the caring concern of my parents for my wellbeing.
 It wasn’t long before he revealed the news he came to tell, that my grandparent’s farm had been sold to a developer.
 The house, the barn, the smokehouse, everything was gone.